farxC/farxC/README.md

 ### Hi there 👋
  ## ** About Me **
   - I'm technology enthusiast and passionate about programming.
 My interest in tech comes from very early times from my life(my 9yo) and since then I continually learning about systems that circulate the Computer Sciencie and Web today.
-  - I'm currently learning React (and React-Native)
+  - I'm currently learning Typescript, React (and React-Native)
   - I like computer sciencie, literature and resistance training.

 ## Status